 Of course, many things we learn about the world are not directly testable.
 For example, when we learn about Ancient Roman history in school, we are simply told about what happened centuries ago and we don’t see the evidence of it in our daily life.
 Still, there are solid relics from that time; old buildings survive in some places, as does a wealth of ancient literature.

-Other subjects are similar: The concept of the cell in biology or Newton’s third law in physics might seem abstract at first, but we are able see cells with our own eyes if we are provided with a microscope, while Newton’s third law can be demonstrated in rather entertaining classroom experiments (as physics professor Walter Lewin demonstrates in this video).
+Other subjects are similar: The concept of the cell in biology or Newton’s third law in physics might seem abstract at first, but we are able see cells with our own eyes if we are provided with a microscope, while Newton’s third law can be demonstrated in rather entertaining classroom experiments.
 Scientific claims about biology, physics and other subjects are not at all like Russell’s teapot.